-The 7 Habits of Highly Effective People by Stephen Covey Book Notes & Commentary
+The 7 Habits of Highly Effective People by Stephen Covey Book Summary & Commentary

 Quick Summary:The 7 Habits of Highly Effective People is one of the most popular self help books ever, selling 25 million copies.
 Stephen Covey explains 7 principles for becoming more effective in our personal and professional lives.
 These include taking responsibility, acting with long-term perspective and building mutually beneficial relationships.

 Stephen Covey was an American author and speaker.
 He’s probably best known for writing this book The 7 Habits of Highly Effective People, which is one of the most popular non fiction books ever.
 Some major influences on his thinking include management guru Peter Drucker, psychotherapy pioneer Carl Rogers and his faith The Church of Jesus Christ of Latter-day Saints.

 1. Change the lens through which you see the world

 We all see the world through a certain lens or perspective or paradigm.
 This means two people can look at the same event and perceive it very differently.
 Imagine a new McDonald’s opens up in your neighbourhood.
 Is it:

 - A nice new convenient food option?

 - A multinational corporation taking over the local area?

 - A place where innocent living creatures are consumed?

 Obviously, your interpretation of the event depends on the lens through which you see the world—capitalist, vegan, your unique upbringing, etc.